webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

     - Tracking and reporting project results
     - Updating project elements such as budget, risk, and timelines
     - Managing conflict
-    - Monitoring the risks and issues log
+    - Risks and issues log
     - Performing quality assurance/governance activities such as coordinating phase gate reviews
     - Monitoring the budget
     - Conducting project meetings and updates